-Medical malpractice cases, for a normal patient, can be frightening and difficult to comprehend.
-Often, the patient, or the patient’s family, is reeling and in a state of disbelief, or even denial, that they, like thousands of other patients, have been harmed by medical malpractice.
-So after a patient or family member has been harmed or injured by a doctor or nurse, the patient or family member may ask: “What do we do next?” or “What do we do now?”
+Medical malpractice cases can be frightening and difficult to comprehend.
+Often, the patient, or the patient’s family, is reeling and in a state of disbelief, or even denial, that they, like thousands of other patients, have been harmed by medical error.
+So, after a patient or family member has been harmed or injured by a doctor or nurse, the patient or family member may ask: “What do we do next?” or “What do we do now?”

 To begin with, there are plenty of questions for an injured patient and his or her family.
 In fact, sometimes it is a mystery as to what happened.
 Doctors and nurses usually do not admit to their patients that there has been medical malpractice.
 In fact, doctors and nurses usually do not believe they did anything wrong even when the patient has been injured.
 So an investigation needs to be performed.
 The investigation, usually done by a medical malpractice lawyer who you have retained, involves gathering and reading medical records, performing medical literature searches, and consulting with medical experts.

 Some common patient questions in medical malpractice cases are: Was I a victim of medical malpractice?
 Do I have a case?
-How expensive is a medical malpractice case to bring?
-How much are attorney’s fees?
+Is a medical malpractice case expensive?
+Do I have to pay attorney’s fees up front?
 How do I find out or determine if my doctor committed medical malpractice against me?
-How long will my case take?
+What is the average time it takes?
 Will I go to court or will my case get settled?
 Will I have to pay out of pocket for anything in my medical malpractice case?

 It’s difficult for a patient to know whether the patient is a victim of medical malpractice.
 If you believe, even in the slightest, that you have been harmed because of a careless doctor, nurse, or other medical professional, then trust your gut or your instinct and reach out to a medical malpractice attorney who can help you.
 An attorney can help you answer your questions and help you understand if you have a good case against the medical professional.